 How to Become an HVAC Technician

-Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be vital as equipment becomes capable of even more.
+Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be especially useful as equipment becomes capable of even more.

-According to Midwest Technical Institute, attending a technical or trade school generally costs approximately $15,000.
-A community college is usually around $5,000 every year.
-In comparison, the standard student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, attending a technical or trade school typically costs around $15,000.
+A community college is usually around $5,000 annually.
+With a more conventional education, the average student debt for a bachelor’s degree is $25,921.

 Your Day-to-Day Schedule as an HVAC Technician

-As a technician, you’ll respond to different locations for repair, maintenance or installation work.
-Complex jobs might take longer than others, so the number of calls each day can fluctuate.
+As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
+Complex jobs may need more time and resources than others, so the number of calls you can go on may vary.

-Is a Career in HVAC Profitable?
+Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers

 Aside from launching your own business, there are several other ways to advance your career.
 These include: